 Most organizations have an annual survey process where they capture the overall feedback of your team; how engaged they are and the businesses ability to deliver an exceptional service.

 But, what happens in the 11 months between these survey periods?

 Usually, nothing happens.
 And this is where continuous employee feedback can play a role using tools that allow staff to share ideas on how to improve the customer experience and for managers to see how staff is feeling towards the business.

-For example, using a community, an internal forum or intranet, you can create a closed environment where your organization can leave continuous feedback.
+For example, using project management software or social media tools, you can create a closed environment where your organization can leave continuous feedback.

-And finally, how do you know if all this investment in your teams, processes and technology are working and paying off?
+And finally, how do you know if all this investment in your teams, process and technology are working and paying off?

 The answer is in the business results.

 Measuring customer experience is one of the biggest challenges faced by organizations, which is why many companies use the “Net Promoter Score” or NPS, which collects valuable information by asking a single straightforward question:

 NPS, which was created by Rob Markey and Fred Reichheld at Bain and Company, is a highly suitable benchmark for a customer experience metric because a lot of companies use it as the standard customer experience measurement.

 And the fact that it’s simple to implement and measure makes the NPS a favorite with company boards and executive committees.